telehash/telehash.github.io/kademlia.md

 Here the first 1 bit is at position 5.
 And thus this node should be stored in k-bucket (6-5) = 1

+## Managing Limits

+In order to manage how many nodes each one has to keep track of, there are two limits that every node must manage, `k` and `max-link`.

+### `k` - Bucket Size

+When storing any node in a bucket (based on an open `link`) a switch must manage how many nodes it maintains per bucket to minimize it's own resource usage.
+The `k` value default is currently 8, and should never be set below 2 so that any bucket always has at least one backup node in it.
+When performing bucket maintenance (below) only this value of nodes is processed per bucket.

+A small value impacts both the speed of querying other nodes since the buckets act as an initial index of where to send the first `seek`, and too few will likely result in additional round-trips to find another node.
+It also impacts a nodes own discovery, as it reduces how many nearby nodes know about it so an incoming `seek` for it will take more round-trips to get closer.

+A larger value then both reduces the seek time for connecting to other nodes, and reduces the time it takes for incoming connections.
+Having a value larger than 100 is diminishing returns though and should only be needed in very special cases.

+### `max-link` - Total Links

+The primary mechanism for any node to limit how many other nodes it's keeping track of overall is `max-link`, the total number of active `link` channels open to other nodes.
+The default value is currently 256, with a minimum of 8, and a maximum of unlimited (for dedicated seeds).

+When any new incoming `link` is requested this value is checked, and if the total links is less than `max-link` then the new request should be accepted.
+If the switch is at `max-link` then it must check the distance to the new incoming node to see if it should evict a more distant one.
+This eviction check looks at any bucket that is further (larger) than the incoming link and has more than `k` nodes in it, and evict the newest link in that bucket if any.
+If there are no other links to evict, then the incoming one should be denied.

+A small value will have the same impact as a small `k`, increasing the cost to search and be found on the DHT.
+If it's too small (below 8) it may mean the node cannot be found at all.

+A large value increases the number of maintenance activity from all of the active links, with a minimum of one packet sent/received per link per minute, with a `max-link` of 600 active it would average 10 packets per second to maintain the DHT.

 ## Knowing a lot about your neighbours
-If you add many nodes to your buckets, you will notice that on average 50% of the nodes will be stored in bucket 6, 25% will be stored in bucket 5, 12.5% in bucket 4 etc etc. In the end, the 1'st bucket holds the nodes that are very close to you, and only 1.5% of the nodes will actually be stored here.

-When dealing with 256bit, there is a 0.00076% chance that bucket 240 (thus, where the first 16 bits of the nodename matches), will be stored.
+If you add many nodes to your buckets, you will notice that on average 50% of the nodes will be stored in bucket 255, 25% will be stored in bucket 254, 12.5% in bucket 253, etc. There is a 0.00076% chance that bucket 240 (where the first 16 bits of the hashname matches), will be used.
 The chances that the first 50 bits will match (and the node would be stored in bucket 206), is phenomenally small: 0.000000000000001%.

-As said before, k-buckets only has room for a certain amount of nodes (between 8 and 20 normally).
-Because half of the nodes you will receive falls into bucket 256 (where distance = 0), we can only store up to 20 of those.
-So if we receive 500 nodes, on average, 250 of them will fall in bucket 256 but we only store 20 of them (see the next chapter on how to figure out which nodes to store).
-In bucket 250, where the distance of the nodes are 6, and thus are "closer" to use, will on average be able to store 0.78% of the nodes.
-Again, from the 500 incoming nodes this means we would store on average around 4 nodes.
-As 4 nodes could easily fit inside this bucket, we can remember all these nodes.
+As explained above, each k-bucket only has room for maintaining `k` number of nodes, so for a random 500 nodes then on average 250 of them will fall in bucket 255, but only `k` of them would have their link maintained by us.
+In bucket 250 where the nodes are "closer", we will on average be able to maintain 0.78% of the nodes.
+Again, from the 500 random nodes this means we would maintain approximately 4 nodes.

 The following [pastebin][] shows you an example on how k-buckets are filled with a 100,000 random generated nodes, as seen from our own node: 736711cf55ff95fa967aa980855a0ee9f7af47d6287374a8cd65e1a36171ef08.
 Even when so many nodes are processed, we still only fill the first 15 buckets.

-## Adding a node to a Bucket

-An unreliable channel of type [link](protocol.md#link) is used to signal the desire to add a node to a bucket.
-Whenever a hashname is encountered that would be in a bucket that has capacity, the switch may request a link to see if it can be added to that bucket.

-Upon receiving a link request the switch should check if it is at Kmax and handle appropriately (see below).
-The requesting node should be placed in the correct bucket and the link should be confirmed.
-Once the original initiator has received a confirmation back for the link it should also place them in the correct bucket.

-## Handling Kmin and Kmax

-The suggested defaults for Kmin and Kmax are 8 and 1024, with bare minimums being 2 and 32 for low-resource switches.

-The Kmin is the number of hashnames in each bucket that are sent link maintenance.
-A bucket will likely have additional nodes that are not maintained, but where the other side is doing the maintenance.
-When a bucket has less than Kmin active nodes in it then it also has extra "capacity" and any newly seen hashnames at that distance should be sent new link requests.

-When the total nodes in all buckets reaches Kmax the switch must either evict a more distant node (but never go below Kmin per bucket!) and add the new one, or send an `"end":true` to a new link request to signal that they're at capacity (and still include a `see` array to be helpful).

 ## Bucket Maintenance

 Every bucket must be checked once every 55 seconds for possible maintenance.
-Only the Kmin number of nodes in a bucket need to be sent maintenance packets, and they should be sorted/prioritized by uptime with the longest uptime being preferred.
+Only the `k` number of nodes in a bucket need to be sent maintenance packets, and they should be sorted/prioritized by uptime with the longest uptime being preferred.
 Any node without any received link maintenance activity in more than 120 seconds should be evicted from the bucket.

 In case there are multiple links between any two nodes, only the most recently active one should be used for maintenance checks/requests.
 Whenever a new link is started, it replaces the last known one (if any).